Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Results

 \subsubsection{Configurational Optimization}

 To minimize the cost associated with dataset generation during the training of the NNP model, we limited our consideration to small SQS cells with fewer than $20$ atoms during CE sampling.
-As a result, the training composition space was restricted to the $22$ compositions outlined in Table \ref{tab:nnp_train_details}.
-In order to broaden the range of compositions accessible for validation, we increase the maximum number of allowable atoms per SQS cell from $20$ (as used in CE sampling) to $48$.
+As a result, the composition space in the DFT dataset used for training/validating the NNP model was restricted to the $22$ compositions outlined in Table S1.
+In order to broaden the range of compositions accessible for assessing the NNP generalization, we increase the maximum number of allowable atoms per SQS cell from $20$ (as used in CE sampling) to $48$.
 This enables us to accommodate a wider spectrum of elemental composition proportions of Cr and S atoms.
 Subsequently, we select a new set of $18$ unseen vacancy compositions to validate the generalization of our model.
 To ensure a comprehensive assessment of the NNP model's ability to explore the entire configurational space for these unseen compositions, we opt for an exhaustive approach instead of employing any form of configuration sampling.
 This involves enumerating all possible SQS cells for the chosen compositions.
-The pool of enumerated SQS cells for the new $18$ compositions encompassed approximately $342,000$ symmetrically-distinct configurations.
+The pool of enumerated SQS cells for the new $18$ compositions encompassed approximately $130,000$ symmetrically-distinct configurations.
 Next, we employed the NNP model to rank the enumerated SQS cells at each composition based on their cohesive energies.
 Initially, the energies of all SQS cells were statically computed without relaxation.
 Then, for the $300$ SQS cells with the lowest energies at each composition, a full relaxation procedure was implemented.
 This correction step aimed to rectify any potential inaccuracies in the ranking of the low-energy configurations caused by the initial constraint on geometrical degrees of freedom.